Healing-A-dev/Orb-Lang/README.md

 Number := 900
 Array  := []

-String = "Richard"                # No erroes since String was previous declared Number = "9000"                   # No erroes since Number was previous declared Array  = ["Hello", "World"]       # No erroes since Array was previous declared
+String = "Richard"                # No erroes since String was previously declared Number = "9000"                   # No erroes since Number was previously declared Array  = ["Hello", "World"]       # No erroes since Array was previously declared

-Message = "Hello World"         # Throws an undeclared variable error since 'Message' was no declared and data is trying to get assigned to it
+Message = "Hello World"         # Throws an undeclared variable error since 'Message' was not previously declared

 # NOTE: When reassigning variables, the ':=' can simply be '=' since ':=' is used to declare variables, however it is still okay if you choose to use ':=' to reassign variables.
 ```